mlanser/f451-common/README.md

 - **num_to_range()** — Map numeric value to range.
 - **convert_to_rgb()** — Map numeric value to RGB.
 - **convert_to_bool()** — Convert value to boolean.
 Mainly used for config strings (e.g. "yes", "true", "on", etc.)
+- **make_logo()** — Create fancy logo for CLI apps.
+This function uses the 'pyfiglet' library and the 'slant' font to create multi-line ASCII-art logos ... you're welcome! 🤓